leadang42/EvoVis/README.md

 4. **EvoVis Usage:** Access EvoVis dashboard via the provided localhost and explore hyperparameters, gene pool graph, family tree graph, and performance plots.

-## Compatible Algorithms
+## Compatible ENAS Algorithms
 1. **Gene Pool:** DAG-structured and one searchable level (e.g. no hierarchical search spaces)
 2. **Optimization Problems:** Multi-objective and single-objective
 3. **Selection:** All strategies
 4. **Crossover:** One-point crossover strategy
 5. **Mutation:** All strategies

 ## Data Structure Interface
 In order to visualize ENAS runs with EvoVis, the ENAS algorithm must output a run results directory that follows a specific data structure.
 See the `enas_example_run_results` directory as an example.
-Here's an overview of the required files, followed by a more detailed description:
+Here's an overview of the run results directory structure, followed by a detailed description of the contained files:

 ![Run Results File Structure](./src/assets/media/run-results-file-structure.png)

 **`config.json`**

+The JSON file provides the hyperparameters of the ENAS algorithm and the results of measurements conducted on the neural architectures.
+Additionally, the hyperparameters and results are accompanied by additional settings to modify the EvoVis UI.
+The only mandatory hyperparameter is `generations`, which defines the number of iterations for an ENAS run.
+EvoVis relies on this parameter to monitor the ENAS run’s progress.

 Settings for the `hyperparameters` in `config.json`
 | Key | Description |